visual-framework/vf-core/components/vf-news-container/README.md

 Use this component to show a section of news content.
 It also offers a `vf-news-container--featured` variant with support for `vf-summary` for when news is a higher level and, well, featured content on layout.

+### Recommendations

+In a case where the descriptive text on the image is a repetition of the adjacent text, it is recommended to use a null alternative text on the image

 ## Install

 This component is distributed with npm.
 After [installing npm](https://www.npmjs.com/get-npm), you can install the `vf-news-container` with this command.